MyEMS/myems.io/docs/installation/docker-windows.md

 * Run a Docker container

-On host, bind-mount a share upload folder at c:\myems-upload to the container, and also bind-mount the .env to the container:
+On host, create a folder at c:\myems-upload, and bind-mount it to the container, and also bind-mount the .env to the container:
 ```bash
 docker run -d -p 8000:8000 -v c:\myems-upload:/var/www/myems-admin/upload -v c:\myems-api\.env:/code/.env:ro --log-opt max-size=1m --log-opt max-file=2 --restart always --name myems-api myems/myems-api
 ```